 A fresh manicure can tie your whole look together—plus hitting the salon to have your nails painted and hands massaged is a totally relaxing experience.
 But just how close attention should you pay to what’s in your polish?
+What is the healthiest way to get your nails done?
 Organic manicures are rising in popularity, and here, we’re breaking down whether they’re worth trying.

 What Is an Organic Manicure?